py-pdf/pypdf/docs/user/file-size.md

 Using this method, we have seen a reduction by 70% (from 11.8 MB to 3.5 MB) with a real PDF.

+## Removing Sources

+Often times when deleting pages, the source will persist.
+This will reduce the page count, while marginally reducing the file size.
+This issue can arise with poor pdf formatting such as when all pages are linked to the same resource.